yanghuafang/camera-map-localization/docs/TESTING.md

 ## CUDA host paths without a GPU

-Code inside `#ifdef CAMLOC_CUDA_ENABLED` is not compiled by a CPU-only build, so a rename can leave it behind while every gate above stays green.
-This compiles it against the CPU stub, needing neither nvcc nor a GPU:
+Code inside `#ifdef CAMLOC_CUDA_ENABLED` is not compiled by a CPU-only build, so a rename can leave it behind while every gate above stays green, which is how those call sites drift out of sync with the CUDA header.
+This compiles them against the CPU stub, needing neither nvcc nor a GPU:

 ```bash
 ./scripts/ci.sh --cuda-host